 (1) Each report filed pursuant to subsection A(2) of this Canon shall contain the following information for the period for which the report is filed:

-(b) The source and a brief description of any honorarium received.
+(b) The source and a brief description of any honoraria received.

-(d) The source and a brief description of any reimbursement or payment received in money or in kind by the judge for the judge's own expenses or those of a spouse or dependent child in excess of $300 per person in the aggregate from any single source, not including reimbursement or payment of the judge's expenses by the State of Maine or a political subdivision thereof.
+(d) The source and a brief description of any reimbursement or payment received in money or in kind by the judge for the judge's own expenses or those of a spouse, domestic partner, or dependent child in excess of $300 per person in the aggregate from any single source, not including reimbursement or payment of the judge's expenses by the State of Maine or a political subdivision thereof.